 An index fund, however, is handled a little differently.
 It’s simply a pool of company stocks that mimics a financial index, requiring little intervention from its fund managers.

 To understand an index fund, it’s important to know what an index is.
 A market index is normally a collection of stocks that are listed on a stock exchange.
 Singapore’s most well-known index is the Straits Times Index (STI), a market capitalisation weighted index which tracks the performance of the top 30 companies listed on the Singapore Exchange.
 The Wall Street alternative is the S&P 500 index, which includes the top 500 listed companies in the US.

 You’ll notice these indices are frequently cited in the media because investors use them to track the overall performance of a market.
 They rise and fall depending on a range of economic indicators and company news.
 For example, when an economy is healthy, its stock market indices tend to rise because investors feel more confident buying stocks.
 If trade tensions increase between countries, stock market indices usually fall as investors become nervous.

 Index funds hold a selection of stocks that make up an index.

-If a company leaves an index, the fund manager simply sells its shares and replaces it with new stocks.
-For this reason, index funds are considered a comparatively safe, albeit less exciting, alternative to directly buying shares in a company.
+If a company leaves an index, the fund manager simply sells its stocks and replaces it with new stocks.
+For this reason, index funds are considered a comparatively safe, albeit less exciting, alternative to directly buying stocks in a company.
 Because these kinds of funds require minimal management, it’s known as ‘passive’ investing.